aydiegithub/mr-helpmate-ai/README.md

-# Mr. HelpMate AI — RAG with ChromaDB, and Gemini
+# Mr. HelpMate AI — RAG with ChromaDB, Gemini, FastAPI, LangGraph, and Render

 This repository implements Mr. HelpMate AI — a PDF-focused Retrieval-Augmented Generation (RAG) system that:
 - Ingests PDFs, chunks text with overlap, generates Google Gemini embeddings, and stores them in ChromaDB (Cloud).
 - Serves a RAG chatbot workflow that moderates inputs, validates intent, retrieves with a cache-first strategy, re-ranks using a cross-encoder, and generates grounded answers with Gemini, while maintaining chat history.
+- Provides a web-based interface via FastAPI and WebSocket for real-time interaction.
+- Uses LangGraph for orchestrating the chatbot logic in a structured graph.
+- Deployed on Render for scalable hosting.

 Repository: [aydiegithub/mr-helpmate-ai](https://github.com/aydiegithub/mr-helpmate-ai)